 - You can also spice this up with just your toppings.
 (I do this so it's mild enough for the kids.)
 Top yours with pickled jalapeños, hot sauce and/or sriracha for some extra heat.

 I hope you give this a try for a new delicious and easy family dinner favorite!
-(And if you do, tag me on Instagram!
-I love seeing your creations.)
+It's been on rotation in our house for years and years.

 Enjoy!